LaravelFreelancerNL/laravel-arangodb/README.md

 collections _key if used during collection creation.
 This is solely for developer expectations management.

 #### Indexes
 Index creation defaults to skiplist indexes.
-If you solely need exact matching you may want to change your indexes to a hash index as these provide better performance.
+If you solely need exact matching you may want to change your index to a hash index as these provide better performance.

-Note that each document in ArangoDB has two primary keys bij default: _key and _id ({collection}/{_key}) These both have hash indexes by default.
+Note that each document in ArangoDB has two primary keys with hash indexes bij default: _key and _id ({collection}/{_key})

 `renameIndex()` is ignored as indexes are unnamed in ArangoDB.